 Form D filings list the individual directors, beneficial owners, and top executives.
 For 2002-2009, these filings are available in pdf form.
 Individual names and titles, such as executive or director, were extracted with a combination of pdf processing and manual data collection.
 The Internet Appendix has more details on the disclosure regulations and our data collection steps.
 Filings posted after 2008 are in machine-readable format (XML).
 The resulting list of directors and their association with the firms - executive or non-executive - is next merged with the board of directors and executive listing (first and last names) in VentureSource.
-VentureSource provides information on investor-directors and independent directors; it also has information on partners at the investing VC firms and the startup's executives.
+VentureSource provides information on investor-directors and the startup's executives.
 However, VentureSource does not indicate whether executives have board positions, so Form D data are crucial for identifying executive directors.
 The combination of the two databases thus provides a new view on executive directors unavailable in VentureSource and also flags individuals in Form Ds as one of three types: executive, investor, or independent director.
-The Form D excluded investors are thus not in our sample.
+The Form D

+(e.g., buyout or growth equity investors).
+Startups in VentureSource that only raised capital from any of these excluded investors are thus not in our sample.
 To avoid capturing startups that are mis-classified as VC-backed or that are relatively developed by the time they are tracked by VentureSource, we also exclude any startups whose first observed financing is a public investment in private equity, a restart round, a secondary transaction, a later-stage financing, or a grant from a private organization.

-7See the Internet Appendix for the analysis of regulatory regimes and ways to avoid Form D filing.
+&lt;sup>7See the Internet Appendix for the analysis of regulatory regimes and ways to avoid Form D filing.

-8In particular, an executive director has two boxes checked on the Form D ("Director" and "Executive Officer").
+&lt;sup>8In particular, an executive director has two boxes checked on the Form D ("Director" and "Executive Officer").
 For other directors, we rely on VentureSource to identify their type: We used the list of investors and VC partners (that had invested in the startup) from VentureSource to identify the non-executive directors on the Form D as investor-directors.
 The remainder of directors in Form D were identified as independent directors (part of them merged with the VentureSource independent directors, called "Outsiders").
-The reason we could not rely solely on Form D to identify investor-directors is that only some years have a "Beneficial Owner" tick box that could potentially identify investors separate from independent directors; we also found many instances data are themselves an imperfect source of board data.
-There are cases where VentureSource reports investor-directors or independent directors not found in a contemporaneous Form D.9 We believe that these are cases where the election of the director happened after the Form D filing deadline, so we add directors only available in VentureSource to our sample.
+The reason we could not rely solely on Form D to identify investor-directors is that only some years have a "Beneficial Owner" tick data are themselves an imperfect source of board data.
+There are cases where VentureSource reports investor-directors or independent directors not found in a contemporaneous Form D. We believe that these are cases where the election of the director happened after the Form D filing deadline, so we add directors only available in VentureSource to our sample.
 Overall, we believe the combination of requiring a Form D with at least one executive director over the firm's life and using all directors from both Form Ds and VentureSource addresses limitations of both data sources.